Corvallis Campus

 Healthcare Occupations Center Library: 541-918-8840

 The LBCC Library provides resources and services for the instructional, research, and general information needs of students, faculty, staff, and local residents.
-The Library provides comfortable open space for collaborative work, including study rooms and a beautiful reading room.
-The Library provides computer workstations and laptops for checkout.
+The Library provides comfortable open space for quiet study and collaborative work, including study rooms and a beautiful reading room.
+The Library provides technology (such as laptops and chargers) for student checkout, computer workstations, a scanner and printer, and a computer lab.
 The Library offers weekend and evening hours.

-The Student Help Desk, located in the Library, provides both in-person and remote assistance with student computing and technical needs, including e-learning (Canvas), student email accounts, printing, and common software.
+Student Technology Support, located in the Library, provides both in-person and remote assistance with student computing and technical needs, including e-learning (Canvas), student email accounts, printing, and common software.

 The Library maintains a separate facility at LBCC’s Healthcare Occupations Center in Lebanon with research assistance, book and database access, and technical support available during open hours.